This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Brazil.

 All assets mentioned above when situated in Brazil may be subject to a security interest under Brazilian law.

 If so, what is the procedure – and can such security be created under a foreign law governed document?

 In order to enable the creation of a lien on a property or asset situated in Brazil, the relevant security document must be governed by Brazilian law.

 Except for a mortgage deed that must be executed by the parties before a Notary Public in Brazil, other security documents can be entered into by means of private instruments signed by the parties.
-In all events the security documents must be registered, as explained in question 8 below.
+In all events the security documents must be registered, as explained in 8 below.

 Can a company that is incorporated in your jurisdiction grant security over its future assets or for future obligations?

-Under Brazilian law, each property, asset or right given as a security must be fully identified at the time the lien is perfected, thus it is not possible to create a lien on future assets, real property, accounts, and inventory that cannot be identified.
+Under Brazilian law, each property, asset or right given as a security must be fully identified at the time the lien is perfected.
+It is thus not possible to create a lien on future assets, real property, accounts and inventory that cannot be identified.

 Can a single security agreement be used to take security over all of a company’s assets or are separate agreements required in relation to each type of asset?

 In principle, this is possible, provided that the identification requirement mentioned in 5 above in connection with each asset is satisfied.
 In addition, if the assets include a real property to be mortgaged, then the relevant mortgage deed must be entered into by means of a public deed signed by the parties before a Notary Public in Brazil.

 Are there any notarisation or legalisation requirements in your jurisdiction?
 If so, what is the process for execution?